 As the old saying goes, “Nothing lasts forever.”
 And for some Aussies, it includes marriage.

 A lot of couples separate before they file for divorce.
-Sometimes, the spouses are no longer communicating with each other or one moves to another city or country.
+Sometimes, the spouses are no longer communicating with each other, or moves to another city or country.

 What if you want to call it quits but you can’t find your spouse?
 Can one spouse still be able to file for divorce?
 According to divorce lawyers in Adelaide, the answer is yes.

-Substituted service is a process where you are allowed by the Court to serve documents indirectly through a court-approved friend or family member.
-Modes of substituted service include posting the documents to the spouse’s known address or emailing the documents to the email address that they are using.
-The documents may also be served at their workplace.
+Substituted service is a process where you are allowed by the Court to serve documents.
+This can be done indirectly through a friend or family member that then is to be approved by the court.
+Other ways of substituted service include posting the documents to the spouse’s known address.
+Or alternatively emailing the documents to the email address that they are using.
+The documents are also allowed to be served at the workplace.

 Dispensation of service

-Dispensation of service means that personal service of court documents on your spouse is no longer needed if the Court believes that you have made every reasonable means to locate them.
+Dispensation of service means that the personal service of court documents on your spouse is no longer needed.
+If the Court believes that you have made every reasonable means to locate them.

-In this process, the spouse seeking a divorce must demonstrate to the court all the reasonable attempts made through an Affidavit prepared with the help of your family lawyer.
+In this process, the spouse seeking a divorce would demonstrate to the court all the reasonable attempts made through an Affidavit.
+This can be prepared with the help of your family lawyer.
 The Affidavit should outline the following information:

 - All attempts and efforts you made to find the respondent-spouse